 - Robert Harding

 This Task Force works to strengthen Equity's commitment to Safe and Respectful Workplaces through policy recommendations and implementation, and increasing education / awareness between Equity members and engagers to promote more positive work environments.

-- To review Council's bylaws and policies, and make recommendations for updates relevant to the recommendations coming out of the Safe and Respectful Workplaces Survey.
+- To review Council’s bylaws and policies, and Equity's agreements and engagement policies, to make recommendations for updates relevant to safe and respectful workplaces; and

-- To work jointly with staff to develop and assist in the implementation of Education and Awareness and Response recommendations assigned to Council.
+- To work jointly with staff, as an advisory body, to develop and assist in the implementation of education, awareness and response recommendations related to safe and respectful workplaces, assigned to Council and staff.

 Joint Standing Committees

 The Joint Standing Committee with ACTRA is tasked with examining the application of the Equity-ACTRA Reciprocal Agreement and recommending such changes or resolutions as necessary.

 The Joint Standing Committee with AEA is tasked with examining the application of the Equity-AEA Reciprocal Agreement and recommending such changes or resolutions as necessary.